Top Tips to Choosing the Best Fish Weighing Scale for Your Needs

 - You should always consider price, frequency and intention when buying a fishing scale.

 Kern's CH hanging scale comprises of robust waterproof casing and an attachable hook for suspended weighing.
 The hook can be attached under a fish's gill plate for more accurate and secure weighing.
 Ideal for hook weighing large fish such as karp, tuna or salmon.

 The 281 sping balance manufactured by Kern is a portable pocket-sized scale for convenient weighing.
 The 281 is a lightweight alternative to the CH hanging scale and can be used for weighing smaller, more delicate fish by using the small hook attached.

 WBZ washdown scale - Adam Equipment

 Adam Equipment's WBZ washdown scale is a robust weighing scale with waterproof casing and a stainless steel weighing pan that is both versatile and easy to clean down after use.
 The WBZ is a trade approved scale and can be used for selling fish by weight commercially.

-The Warrior washdown scale manufactured by Adam Equipment features a large stainless steel weighing pan with a high weighing capacity.
+The Warrior is a an IP66-rated waterproof washdown scale manufactured by Adam Equipment featuring a large stainless steel weighing pan with a high weighing capacity.
 The Warrior is a highly accurate and reliable scale that can be for weigh-ins within fishing competitions.
-Similar to the WBZ, the Warrior offers trade approved models for selling by weight.